EiffelWebFramework/ewf_examples/workbook/handling_request/headers.md

 	- If supplied, get the content type as an string value with `content_type: detachable HTTP_CONTENT_TYPE`

 Due to CGI compliance, the original header names are not available, however the function `raw_header_data` returns it the http header data as a string value (warning: this may not be available, depending on the underlying connector).
 Apart from very specific cases (proxy, debugging, ...), it should not be useful.
+Note: CGI variables are information about the current request.
+Some are based on the HTTP request line and headers (e.g., form parameters, query parameters), others are derived from the socket itself (e.g., the name and IP address of the requesting host), and still others are taken from server installation parameters (e.g., the mapping of URLs to actual paths).

 <a name="read_line"/>
 ####Retrieve information from the Request Line